 SPINAL STENOSIS

-Spinal Stenosis is a narrowing of the spaces within your spine, which can put pressure on the nerves that travel through the spine.
+Spinal Stenosis is a narrowing of the spaces within your spine.
+When this happens, it can put pressure on the nerves that travel through the spine.
 This condition occurs most often in the lower back and the neck.
 Some people with spinal stenosis may not have symptoms.

 Scoliosis Quiz on the Spine Stenosis Page